Mario Levi: Biography

 Mario Levi was born in Istanbul on 25 February 1957.
 He graduated from Saint Michel High School in 1975 and from Istanbul University Faculty of Literature French Language and Literature Department in 1980.
 His first articles were published in the newspaper "Şalom".
 These were followed by his other articles in the publication organs like "Cumhuriyet", "Studyo Imge", "Milliyet Sanat", "Gosteri", "Argos", "Gergedan", "Varlik".

 His first published book was "Jacques Brel: A Lonely Man" (1986).
 This book is a novelized version of his university graduation thesis.
 His first book of short stories, "Not Being Able to Go to a City" was published in 1990.
 These autobiographical stories are an account of the writer with both his loves, his childhood and preteen years.
 The book won the Haldun Taner Story Prize of the year.
 His second book of short stories, "Madame Floridis May Not Return" published in 1991, includes people in Istanbul who are having difficulty in adapting to their own minority group and to society.
 In 1992, his first novel, "Our Best Love Story," was published.
 Then a long silence took place.
 His 800-page novel, "Istanbul Was a Fairy Tale", published in 1999, is the story of a Jewish family who lived in Istanbul between the 1920s and 1980s.
 The heroes of the other minorities in the city are also seen in this novel.
+The critically acclaimed work solidified his literary reputation, winning the prestigious Yunus Nadi Novel Award (Turkish: Yunus Nadi Roman Ödülü) in 2000.
+Reflecting both community alienation and cultural mosaic history, the novel was later widely translated and became his first book to be published in English.

 Levi, in addition to being a writer, was a French teacher, an importer, a journalist, a radio programmer and a copywriter.
 He was still giving lectures at Yeditepe University up until his death.
 He also taught creative writing.

 Levi's last novel "Where Were You When Darkness Fell?" was published in January 2009.

 Levi's fiction questions myths about Turkish benevolence during the Holocaust, which he compares to the Armenian genocide.

 Levi died on 31 January 2024, at the age of 66.